Welcome from Ian Sutherland

 Thank you for your interest in working in Medway Children’s Services.

-Please take the time to find out more about Medway and the exciting opportunities available.
+If you want to make a positive difference to children and families, please come and be part of our team.
 Together, we can help to deliver the Council priority of ‘Supporting Medway’s people to realise their potential’.

 Ian Sutherland, Director of People (Children and Adults)

 Our services will support children and young people in Medway to feel safe and secure, and any decision we make will be in their best interests and made in collaboration with them and their families.
 We want children and families to be able to access the right services at the right time to meet their needs, from robust early help services through to intensive and purposeful interventions to support children in need of protection and their families, with a focus on achieving a permanent family for children in care.

 We will achieve this by building strong relationships and working with children and families, recruiting a skilled and permanent workforce, and establishing strong networks with our partners to maximise the use of all available resources.